What Is the Chemical Composition of Amethyst?

 Amethyst’s Global Footprint: From Brazil to Siberia

-- Zambia: Produces richly saturated stones with red flashes.
+- Zambia: Richly saturated stones with high Fe³⁺ content and distinct red flashes.

 Amethyst in Mythology & Culture